 Money spent on Defensible Space activities can be added to the basis of the property for capital gains treatment when the property is sold.
-Under current long-term capital gains, the savings will amount to an additional 28% of out-of-pocket cost.
+Under current longterm capital gains, the savings will amount to an additional 28% of out-of-pocket cost.

-Dwarf-mistletoe control.
+2. Dwarf-mistletoe control.
 Dwarf-mistletoe is a parasitic green plant that attacks and kills coniferous trees.
 In this case, ponderosa pine dwarf-mistletoe, is attacking ponderosa pines.
 It is extremely slow in its development and can take as long as fifty years from first attack to tree death (usually much less).
-A number of trees on the south edge of your property are heavily-infected and dying from it.
+A number of trees are heavily-infected and dying from it.